 Does HIPAA Protect My Health Information?

 A major reason for the 1996 enactment of the Health Insurance Portability and Accountability Act (HIPAA) was to protect patient health information (PHI) and medical records from being used or disclosed improperly according to HIPAA privacy rules.
-Part of federal HIPAA law is something called the Privacy Rule, the purpose of which is to define and limit the circumstances in which an individual’s protected health information may be used or disclosed by health providers and health plans.
+Part of federal HIPAA law is the Privacy Rule, which defines and limits the circumstances in which an individual’s protected health information may be used or disclosed by health providers and health plans.

 What Is Protected Health Information?

-All individually identifiable health information held by a health care providers, pharmacies or other covered entities is protected health information.
-This includes any information or health date that identifies an individual, or for which there is a reasonable basis to believe it can be used to identify an individual.
+All individually identifiable health information held by health care providers, pharmacies, or other covered entities is protected health information.
+This includes any information or health data that identifies an individual or for which there is a reasonable basis to believe it can be used to identify an individual.
 This information includes demographic information related to:

 • Providing health care services to the individual